special thanks to the Dutch Embassy in China

 Ophelia explores the borders where narratives struggle with chaos, and where consciousness struggles with the narratives that peak it.

-Ophelia will premiere at the Jimei x Arles festival
+Ophelia premiered at the Jimei x Arles festival

 Xiamen, China — November 25 2017